JojoDuke/barbershop-ai-in-czech/TESTING.md

 3. **Test timing**: Try booking for today, tomorrow, next week
 4. **Test persistence**: Complete booking, restart server, start new booking (info should be cleared)
 5. **Monitor console**: Watch for errors and debug logs
+6. **Test both categories**: Make sure to test both hair salon and physiotherapy flows
+7. **Use READ_ONLY mode**: Always test with READ_ONLY_MODE=true first!
+8. **Check business context**: Verify correct business is selected in console logs

 ---

 Happy testing! 🚀

+## 🔐 Security Note

+The business API tokens in `src/businesses.ts` are for LIVE systems.
+In production:
+- Move tokens to secure environment variables
+- Use a secrets management system (AWS Secrets Manager, etc.)
+- Never commit tokens to version control
+- Rotate tokens regularly